How To Add Currency Conversion In WordPress

 So, for example, using the default symbol “/” (forward slash) …

-Separates all your prices with the forward slash as you can see in the screenshot below …
+Separates all your prices using a forward slash as you can see in the screenshot below …

 WordPress Plugin - Currencyr

-As stated earlier, the Currencyr plugin can be integrated with a number of WordPress-compatible e-commerce plugins like WP-eCommerce and Easy Digital Downloads …
+As mentioned earlier, the plugin integrates with various WP-compatible e-commerce plugins like WooCommerce, WP-eCommerce, Shopp, and Easy Digital Downloads …

 And there you have it!
-Now you can go and easily add a currency converter to your e-commerce web site.
+Now you know how to easily add currency conversion to your WordPress site.

 To learn more about WordPress e-commerce plugins, see the tutorial below: